Tuks-ICMM/VCF-Validation-Workflow/docs/01-workflow-configuration/00-index.md

 ---

-The <i>{{site.title}}</i> uses a global configuration located in `config/config.json` to record information that is not analysis-spesific.
+The <i>{{site.title}}</i> uses a global configuration located in `config/config.json` to record information that is not analysis-specific.
 This file contains a top-level `object` to record the configuration options.
 A bare-bones template is provided below:

 ```json

 ```

 ## Reference Genomes